-I Want To Create Spaces for Authentic Dialogue and Anti-Racist Transformation
+Create Spaces for Authentic Dialogue and Anti-Racist Transformation

 - Building the World We Dream About, a 24-session curriculum by Dr. Mark Hicks (© UUA 2010).
 Building the World We Dream About is a Unitarian Universalist program that seeks to interrupt the workings of racism and transform how people from different racial/ethnic groups understand and relate to one another.
 It consists of 24 two-hour workshops, with Taking It Home activities, reflections, and readings to be done between workshops.
 The program creates opportunities for participants to practice dreaming our world otherwise, and then commit to new, intentional ways of being.
 Can be adapted and conducted in 12 sessions.

 - Building the World We Dream About for Young Adults, an 8-session version of the above, adapted for the lives and perspectives of young adults (ages 18-35)

 - Beloved Conversations: An experiential curriculum that provides a space to re-form/fuse the brokenness of racism into new patterns of thought and behavior ushering in social and spiritual healing.
 New ways of being are learned through the actions of conversation and probing dialogue.
 The program consists of a 1.5-day retreat, facilitated by a Fahs Collaborative staff person, that launches the curriculum, followed by 8 two-hour sessions of guided dialogue and experiential exercises facilitated by members of the congregation.